home > Sessions

 app.run()

 The session object is loaded with the session data before handling the request and saves the session data after handling the request, if modified.
+Note in the current (11-22-2008) version of web.py, one must turn off debug to use the development server with sessions.

 The optional initializer argument to Session specifies the initial session.